Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Peanut butter is a common treat for dogs.
 It is used in food cones because it is sticky enough to hold kibble and other foods.
 You do need to check the ingredients before feeding this sticky treat, though.

-Ensure the peanut butter is unsalted and does not contain xylitol, which is also known as E967 or Birch Sugar.
-These artificial sweeteners can be highly toxic, but sweetener-free peanut butter is not only a good source of protein but packed full of vitamins and minerals.
+Ensure that the peanut butter is unsalted and does not contain xylitol, which is also known as E967 or birch sugar.
+These artificial sweeteners can be highly toxic, but sweetener-free peanut butter is not only a good source of protein but also packed full of vitamins and minerals.

 100 grams of peanut butter contains nearly 600 calories, though, so feed it sparingly.